jeromesabidong/jeromesabidong.github.io/_posts/2018-03-24-psia-microservice-hype-value.md

 This architecture is advanced and thus needs skills and control in place.
 Debugging itself can be harder if all is not planned properly.
 Logging and monitoring should be established enough to aid in identifying the bottleneck in the system.
-For other teams who maintain a relatively small product for now might not need to adopt this architecture but can choose to make services little-by-little when the product is already growing bigger.
+Other teams who maintain a relatively small product for now might not need to adopt this architecture but can choose to make services little-by-little when the product is already growing bigger.
 Also, it is not advisable to go full on Microservices if there really isn't a need.